2nd-5th Grade IEP Present Levels of Performance & Assessments

 Present levels, also known as PLOPs or PLAAFPS, are the descriptive part of an IEP.
 They are where you tell a story about exactly what a student can do today in their academics, socioemotional functioning, motor skills, and speech and communication.
 Done right, they set up the goals, which flow from areas where the student is now weak, and the supports that the student will receive over the next year.

 IDEA, the federal law for special education, specifies that you need to include present levels but is pretty vague on what needs to be included.
-IDEA just says that IEPs need to include:
+In 34 C.F.R. § 300.320(a)(1)(i) IDEA says that IEPs need to include:

 Here are examples of a what a socioemotional present levels might sound like….